victormelhuus/WagoNorge-BSc-2021-OpenBridge-MTP/README.md

 # Use
 The OpenBridge HMI is accessible through: [device-ip]:9999

-The visualization that lets you controll the "ship" is accissible through [device-ip]/webvisu
+The visualization that lets you controll the "ship" is accissible through: [device-ip]/webvisu

 # Changelog